goguprogramatoru/arduino/display_4_digits/README.md

-#USED FOR DISPLAYING NUMBERS ON 4 DIGITS DISPLAY
+#4 DIGIT, 7 SEGMENTS DISPLAY

 A digit can have 7 lines.
 Lines (A-G)
 For the 4 digit display: